 He graduated in 1917 and went to work for The Kansas City Star as a reporter.

 When the U.S. entered World War One, Hemingway was rejected by the army because of his eyesight, so he volunteered to become a Red Cross ambulance driver.
-He served on the Italian front witnessing the horrors of war.
+He served on the Italian front, witnessing the horrors of war.

-July 2, 1961, in Idaho of suicide.
+Hemingway died July 2, 1961, in Idaho of suicide.